 When creating content for social media, how long are your Facebook posts?
 Do you include a link with each tweet?
 How many hashtags should you use on Instagram?

-What once was common practice becomes user annoyance as hotel marketing trends constantly change and a world of paranoia arises from debating whether your content strategy is good practice or “spammy”.
-A prevalent question recurs: how long are the best captions for hotels on social media?
+What once was common practice becomes user annoyance.
+As hotel marketing trends regularly change, and a world of paranoia arises from debating whether your content strategy is a good practice or “spammy.”
+A common question recurs: how long are the best captions for hotels on social media?

 Brevity is a must for Twitter!
-Users are only allowed 140 characters, links count for 23 characters, plus a picture for each post.
+Users are only allowed 280 characters.
+Links count for 23 characters, plus a picture for each post.
 Posts should be less than 100 characters to allow for re-tweeting, but realistically not every post will meet that condition.
 Aim to have short posts in conjunction with longer posts.

 If you are looking for Pinterest best practices, then a crucial step is optimizing your posts to use various sized pictures.
 These pictures may include text on the actual photo to tell what the post is about.
-Captions on Pinterest are small and only display four lines of a title and three lines of text in a small font below the photos so keep to these numbers.
+Captions on Pinterest are small and only display up to 3 lines of text in small font below the photos, so keep to these numbers.

-After three lines of text Instagram hides the rest of the post so keep to the three line cutoff to get your point across.
-Although hashtags will still be tracked if they are below the cutoff, don’t over do it.
+After two lines of text, Instagram hides the rest of the post, so keep to the two-line cutoff to get your point across.
+Although hashtags will still be tracked if they are below the cutoff, don’t overdo it.
 You can decide how many hashtags you want to use as these have no limit.
 Instagram is another visual platform that must use vibrant photos to entice users to read the captions.
-Everything about Instagram isn’t perfect but if you have general good use, users will notice.
-While scrolling on a user’s profile captions are hidden until the photo is clicked.
-No great photo, no users to read your hotel captions for Instagram, so make sure to take advantage of all of Instagram’s great features!
+Everything about Instagram isn’t perfect, but if you generally have a good idea of how to use it, users will notice.
+While scrolling on a user’s profile, captions are hidden until the photo is clicked.
+No great picture, no users to read your hotel captions for Instagram, so make sure to take advantage of all of Instagram’s great features!